 - Water – Low-sodium vegetable broth can be used in place of water for even more flavor.

-- Tomato Sauce - One can of low sodium tomato sauce adds so much flavor.
-You can use fresh or canned tomatoes in its place.
+- Tomato Sauce – One can of low-sodium tomato sauce adds so much flavor.
+You can use fresh or canned tomatoes in their place.

-- Chickpeas - A drained can of chickpeas or homemade chickpeas add extra protein to the curry.
+- Chickpeas – A drained can of chickpeas or homemade chickpeas adds extra protein to the curry.

 - Seasoning – A combination of curry powder, turmeric, ground ginger, ground sage, and pepper adds a flavor profile that takes this dish over the top!
 Feel free to sprinkle in any other favorites.